Urotsukidōji: New Urotsukidōji: New Saga (2002)

-This series was named The Urotsuki (ザ・うろつき, Za Urotsuki), also known as Urotsukidōji: New Saga in the west, and was released in North America on March 9, 2004.
+This series was named The Urotsuki (ザ・うろつき, Za Urotsuki), also known as Urotsukidōji: New Saga in the west, and was released in North America on 9 March 2004.
 This three-disc collection is a retelling of the first episode in The Legend of the Overfiend.
-It has the same basic plot as Birth of the Overfiend, the only difference is that Ozaki is now one of the main characters, and the story focuses more on him, while Nagumo is now a supporting character.
+It has the same basic plot as Birth of the Overfiend, the main differences being that Ozaki is now one of the main characters, and the story focuses more on him, while Nagumo is now a supporting character.
+Furthermore, Megumi is completely absent, Akemi is a clairvoyant leader of a biker gang, Nikki is gender swapped and the queen of Makai is given a more active role.